Skip to main content

 Can I specify the Hardware Address (Ethernet) instead of just the SSID?

-On macOS, yes.
-On iOS, this is not currently available due to platform limitations.
+On Android and iOS, this is not currently available.
+For iOS, this is due to platform limitations.

 Does this feature work when I'm connected through a VPN?